Cathy Carey Bio

 The natural world—its animals and landscapes—is the heart of my work.
 I think deeply about my environment and the creatures that share it, and I strive to show them in a joyful, integrated space.
 Living with my beloved dogs over the years revealed just how deeply animals feel.
 Their wide range of emotions—love, joy, grief, loyalty—made it clear that all animals experience life with the same depth and attachment we do.
 I see them as soul spirits, traveling this journey of life in different bodies, yet connected to us in profound ways.

-My current work seeks to capture a joyful sense of reality through luminous color, bold gesture, and expressive brushstrokes.
+My current work reveals the deep connections between people, animals and nature.
+I bring to life the emotional essence of a place through expressive color and movement.
 Each composition is built so that every element—color, form, and movement—comes together to create something greater than its parts, something alive with meaning and feeling.
 Intellectually, I’m fascinated by the ways we shape our environment and how our actions ripple outward, affecting each other and the spaces we share.
 My paintings explore these relationships, revealing the beauty, interconnectedness, and resilience of life.